PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 order, every other signature caller, wrapper compatibility, and the following affine cleanup.

+The thirty-fifth owns the guarded no-layout final SE-FC and affine pre/post cleanup pair.
+It preserves shared ModelIR/LayoutState identity, SE-FC-only diagnostics, raw mapping schemas and order, the option guard, both topology boundaries, every other raw caller, compatibility symbols, and the following boundary-signature cleanup.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-three former unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-five former unconsumed locals and two lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware